bramley/phplist-plugin-autoresponder/README.md

 ## Version history ##

     version         Description
+    3.6.3+20240315  Correct the pagination
-    3.6.2+20231212  Minor internal changes
+                    Display fewer autoresponders on the Manage page 3.6.2+20231212  Minor internal changes
     3.6.1+20221231  Avoid php 8 deprecation of dynamic properties 3.6.0+20221127  Fix for problem caused when campaign is submitted or requeued manually